sanjeevs/golftracker/README.md

 -------------------
 The package provides various scripts to process a golf swing video and export the information to another package [GolfTrainer](https://pypi.org/project/golftrainer/) for analysis.
 The output feedback can then be used to improve the swing.

 The package uses [Google Media Pipe Pose Landmark Detection] (https://mediapipe-studio.webapps.google.com/demo/pose_landmarker) for detecting the golfer.
 It then detects the club head in the video and the golf poses to detect the start and finish of the golf swing.
-This information in written out to a json file that can be analyzed by a separate packge "GolfCoach" for analysis.
+This information in written out to a json file that can be analyzed by a separate packge ["GolfTrainer"](https://github.com/sanjeevs/golftrainer) for analysis.

 This is shown below ![Flowchart](docs/source/images/golftracker.png)